vwala/docs/content/merchant/inviting-influencers.md

 FAQ
 ---

+#### Do you provide influencers?

+Your store is automatically listed in our influencer marketplace.
+This allows influencers to discover your brand/products and optionally, join your marketing program.
+These 'organic' influencer sign-ups can help grow your marketing program and can assist in creating a continual stream of promotional activity for your store.

+Note: You can hide your store from the marketplace via `my accont > store settings > marketplace`.

 #### Who should I share my sign-up link with?

 There are two groups of people that you want to engage.